bmar/fallow/README.md

 fallow
 ======

-javascript search optimized object notation - an HTML subset for representing JSON to search indexes
+an HTML subset for representing JSON to search indexes that can easily be transformed into serialized JSON for single page apps